alibabacloud-howto/opensource_with_apsaradb/apache-shardingsphere-postgresql/README.md

 ### Step 3.
 Verify the deployment and sharding service

 Now, let's verify the ShardingSphere proxy.
 Execute the commands to connect to the sharding proxy, execute the CREATE TABLE DDL commands, insert some records and verify the data.
+The password used for ShardingSphere proxy is predefine as ``N1cetest`` in https://github.com/alibabacloud-howto/opensource_with_apsaradb/blob/main/apache-shardingsphere-postgresql/server.yaml.

 ```bash
 psql -h 127.0.0.1 -p 8001 -U r1 sharding_db